QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 This document outlines best-practices and contributing guidelines to the Quilt Standard Libraries.

+By contributing to the Quilt Standard Libraries you agree with the [Developer Certificate of Origin (DCO)][DCO].

 ## Naming conventions

 ### Use of the `$` character